 It's so easy to prepare and with fewer calories and FAT than anything you can order at the Olive Garden or some other fast food restaurant.

 Like, "just add water" easy.

-A simple salad, such as Baby Greens with a Light Balsamic Vinaigrette completes the meal in less time then it takes you to say “a table for four please”.
+A simple salad, such as Baby Greens with a Light Balsamic Vinaigrette completes the meal in less time than it takes you to say "a table for four please".

 While this recipe is called Rigatoni with Roasted Peppers, Tomatoes and Pancetta, you could make it with pasta other than rigatoni.
 I like the rigatoni because of its size and the way the shape allows all the flavors to get inside the macaroni.
 But it would also work with penne pasta or even farfalle, also known as bow-tie pasta, because of their ability to grab onto sauces.